arr-ai/arrai/docs/docs/std/encoding.md

 ## XML Encoding format

-NOTE: Currently the XML transform does not support documents with explicit namespaces.
+NOTE: Currently the XML transform does not support encoding documents with explicit namespaces (implicit namespace are supported).
+This is due to a limited to the current implementation of the underlying xml golang parser `encoding/xml`.
+Attempting to encode documents from arr.ai objects to xml documents with explicit namespaces will result in undefined behaviour.

 | XML encoding | Arrai structure | golang "encoding/xml" struct type | Notes |
 |:-|:-|:-|:-|